vinisalazar/BioProv/paper/paper.md

 institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing" [@Groth2013].

-Therefore, for bioinformatics workflows (BWFs), where there are usually numerous, and many times complex, steps in data processing, capturing and storing provenance rapidly becomes a challenge.
+Therefore, for bioinformatics workflows (BWFs), where there are usually numerous steps in data processing, capturing and storing provenance rapidly becomes a challenge.
 This provenance data should not only be comprehensible to humans, but structured and queryable; this is to ensure reproducibility in present and future research in bioinformatics and